chef/chef-web-docs/chef_master/source/perform_compliance_scan.rst

 After you have finished editing the file, run ``chef-server-ctl reconfigure`` to enable the changes.

-Optional: Tune the Chef Server
+Optional: Tune the Chef Infra Server
 -------------------------------------------------------

 For larger Chef InSpec profiles, the Chef Infra Server may need to be configured to accept increased request sizes.
 If you receive the error ``413 Request Entity Too Large`` on your Chef Infra Client run, you can increase these settings from their default values to allow the Chef Infra Server to ingest more data from a Chef Infra Client run.